joonalaurila0/hotelapp/README.md

 5. `$ make gateway`, builds and deploys the Gateway, reserved as the second last operation so it access all the services immediately.
 6. `$ make client`, builds and deploys the client, reserved as the last operation so it access the gateway, although this is not strictly necessary until request to services are made.

+**NOTE: Current setup uses environment variables, make sure you have defined these beforehand!**

+I am using .envs file where I set SWARMHOST, DOCKER\_CTX\_<number> for the deployment, only thing I need to do is to source the file: `$ source .envs`.
+These environment variables are mainly used for cassandra, importing docker images onto other hosts and in the client deployment.

-**NOTE: Current setup has config-server, discovery and gateway using image-importer.sh script to update images on the other host.
+**NOTE on building config-server, gateway and discovery: Current setup has config-server, discovery and gateway using image-importer.sh script to update images on the other host.
 To put this off the current build cycle, you only need to take off the $(MAKE) import invocation on the recipes in question.**

+Deployment has only been tested on x86_64 GNU/Linux, 5.10.0-13-amd64 and subsequent remote machines are assumed to have x86_64 GNU/Linux with **required software**.

 # Multihost or single host deployment?